openhab/org.openhab.binding.zwave/doc/fibaro/fgrgbw442_0_0.md

 ### Parameter 65: Energy reports - on change

 Energy reports - on change
-This parameter determines the minimum change in consumed energy that will result in sending new energy report to the main controller.
-Energy reports are sent no often than every 30 seconds.

-  * 0 - reports are disabled
-  * 1-500 (0.01 - 5 kWh) - change in energy
+<p&gtThis parameter determines the minimum change in consumed energy that will result in sending new energy report to the main controller.
+Energy reports are sent no often than every 30 seconds.</p&gt <ul&gt<li&gt0 - reports are disabled</li&gt <li&gt1-500 (0.01 - 5 kWh) - change in energy</li&gt </ul&gt
 Values in the range 0 to 500 may be set.

 The manufacturer defined default value is ```10```.